 88050-02 INSPECTION REQUIREMENTS AND INSPECTION GUIDANCE

-NOTE: Title 10 of the Code of Federal Regulations (10 CFR) 40.31(j)(3), 10 CFR 70.22(i)(3) describes the basic elements of the emergency preparedness program.
+NOTE: Title 10 of the Code of Federal Regulations (10 CFR) 40.31(j)(3), and 10 CFR 70.22(i)(3) describes the basic elements of the emergency preparedness program.
 Regulatory Guide 3.67, revision 1, "Standard Format and Content for Emergency Plans for Fuel Cycle and Materials Facility," provides guidance acceptable to the U.S. Nuclear Regulatory Commission (NRC) staff on the information to be included in emergency plans.
-Some facilities are not required to have NRC approved emergency plans per 10 CFR 70.22(i), but will have an The specific requirements pertaining to how the licensee will address those required elements are contained in the NRC approved emergency plan, which is part of the license.
+Some facilities are not required to have NRC approved emergency plans per 10 CFR 70.22(i) and 10 CFR 40.31(j), but will have an evaluation showing that the maximum dose to a member of the public offsite would not exceed the requirements listed in the aforementioned regulations.
+The specific requirements pertaining to how the licensee will address those required elements are contained in the NRC approved emergency plan, which is part of the license.
 Additionally, there are program requirements in the license application and associated procedures.
-Because this inspection procedure is to be applied to a variety of licensees certain items listed below might not be applicable to a specific licensee.
+Because this inspection procedure (IP) is to be applied to a variety of licensees, certain items listed below might not be applicable to a specific licensee.

 02.01 Emergency Preparedness Program Review and Implementation.